leul12-art/jey/README.md

 # jey
-This web is about data science
+This project describes about more on data science